-Addrejuv is an added feature of watchd to do software rejuvenation by stopping and restarting a process at a certain interval or when a particular event happens in the application process.
+{\tt Addrejuv} is an added feature of {\em watchd} to do software rejuvenation by stopping and restarting a process at a certain interval or when a particular event happens in the application process.
 The interval or event for periodic rejuvenation is determined through analysis and experience with the application [14].
-When the addrejuv feature is used, watchd creates a rejuvenation shell script and registers the starting time or the event for execution of that script with a system daemon to rejuvenate the process.
-The shell script takes systematic steps to stop the process.
+When the {\tt addrejuv} feature is used, {\tt watchd} creates a rejuvenation shell script and registers the starting time or the event for execution of that script with a system daemon to rejuvenate the process.
+The shell script takes three steps to stop the process.
+First, a signal or a command, specified as first argument to the {\tt addrejuv} feature, is sent to the process to kill it.
+Then, fifteen seconds later, a second signal or command, specified as second argument to the addreiuv feature, is sent to the process.
+Finally, fifteen seconds later, a SIGKILL signal is sent to the process to make sure that the process is really terminated.
+The fifteen seconds interval between the two signals allows the process to clean up its state before being terminated; the default value of fifteen seconds can be changed by the application.
 Once the process is terminated, watchd takes a recovery action to re-spawn the process in the same manner as it does when it detects a failure.

-4.2 Multiple-Version Software Fault Tolerance
+4.2 Multiple Version Software Fault Tolerance

-Multiple, redundant computing channels (or "lanes") have been used to build fault-tolerant hardware systems.
-To make a simplex software unit fault-tolerant, the corresponding solution is to form a set of $N \ge 2$ units, where each simplex unit in the fault-tolerant set of N units needs to be built separately and independently of the other members of the set.
+Multiple, redundant computing channels (or "lanes") have been widely used in sets of N = 2, 3, or 4 to build faulttolerant hardware systems.
+To make a simplex software unit fault-tolerant, the corresponding solution is to add one, two, or more simplex units to form a set of N ?
+2 units.
+The redundant units are intended to compensate for, or mask a failed software unit when they are not affected by software faults that cause similar errors at cross-check points.
+The critical difference between multiple-channel hardware systems and fault-tolerant software units is that the simple replication of one design that is effective against random physical faults in hardware is not sufficient for software fault tolerance.
+Copying software will also copy the dormant software faults; therefore each simplex unit in the fault-tolerant set of N units needs to be built separately and independently of the other members of the set.
 This is the concept of software design diversity [15].

-In multiple-version software fault tolerance systems, an execution environment (EE) is required for overall operation.
-The simplex units and the EE have to meet three requirements: (1) the EE must provide the support functions to execute the $N \ge 2$ member units in a fault-tolerant manner; (2) the specifications of the individual member units must define the fault tolerance features that they need for fault-tolerant operation supported by the EE; (3) the best effort must be made to minimize the probability of an undetected or unrecoverable failure of the fault-tolerant software unit that would be due to a single cause.
+A set of N?
+2 diverse simplex units alone is not faulttolerant; the simplex units need an execution environment (EE) for fault-tolerant operation.
+Each simplex unit also needs fault tolerance features that allows it to serve as a member of the fault-tolerant software unit with support of the EE.
+The simplex units and the EE have to meet three requirements: (1) the EE must provide the support functions to execute the N?
+2 member units in a fault-tolerant manner; (2) the specifications of the individual member units must define the fault tolerance features that they need for faulttolerant operation supported by the EE; (3) the best effort must be made to minimize the probability of an undetected or unrecoverable failure of the fault-tolerant software unit that would be due to a single cause.